Blog

 Demographics help you understand your customer base as a whole.
 Individual customer data helps you provide better service.

-Make Better recommendations
+Make better recommendations

 When you look at data in a guest’s profile, you can see their dining preferences and can make suggestions accordingly.
 If a guest usually chooses red wine over white, you can recommend a special bottle of Merlot.
+In fact, 53% of diners are willing to pay more for personalized beverage pairings.

 Knowing your restaurant’s customer demographics can help you run a more successful business.
 Use technology, conduct research surveys, monitor analytics and observe guests to learn more about them.
 Then, turn that data into a better dining experience.